-AP source: Yanks acquire Cubs first baseman Anthony Rizzo
+Yankees get Cubs 1B Anthony Rizzo, cash for 2 minor leaguers

-The New York Yankees acquired Chicago Cubs first baseman Anthony Rizzo and cash for prospects Thursday in their second major trade this week for desperately needed left-handed bats.
+The New York Yankees acquired Chicago Cubs first baseman Anthony Rizzo for two minor leaguers Thursday in their second major trade this week for desperately needed left-handed bats.

-A person familiar with the deal told The Associated Press the deal for Rizzo was done.
-The person spoke on condition of anonymity because there was no official announcement.

 The swap came ahead of the Major League Baseball trade deadline Friday at 4 p.m.
 Earlier in the day, the Yankees announced they had gotten All-Star slugger Joey Gallo from Texas.